abejburton/prediction_588/README.md

 The LPM model follows the closed form OLS method while Probit and Logit minimize their respective log likelihood functions to get model coefficients.
 Data was generated with a logistic and normal error to test the different performance of the models.

-Paper by: Abe Burton, Nicholas Oxendon, Nate Tollet
+Paper by: Nate Tollet, Abe Burton, Nicholas Oxendon

 Code By: Abe Burton, Nicholas Oxendon